mienaikoe/ziyu/Chapters/3-8-Chapter22.md

 "Friends.
 Heikoans.
 Pangum of Palinan."

-She watched as Pomri and the woman both split up into the crowd, slowly passing through the crowd with no apparent destination.
-They were up to something, and she felt like she might know what.
+She watched as Pomri permeated the crowd, slowly passing through with no apparent destination.
+She was up to something, and Melna became more confident about her plan.

 " There's something I've always admired about our spirit.
 We don't give up in the face of adversity.
 We cooperate to accomplish a greater good.
 And most importantly, we sacrifice everything to do what is right.
 I was asked just a few moments ago to deliver a speech about how we are coming together to create the greatest weapon ever made against our greatest foe.
 But I want to first talk a bit about why we need this weapon.
 For years our peoples fought over territory on what little we have of this precious ring of green.
 Until finally we realized we would all be much better off if we shared our goods with each other and through reasoning and diplomacy, we achieved a lasting peace.
 This new enemy believes themselves superior to us.
 We cannot reason with them, for they refuse to communicate.
 We cannot trade because they would rather take everything that we have.
 But I want you all to remember this.
 We will not back down.
 No matter the circumstances.
 We will survive this together."